-- c) Any commercial premises that generates more than 20% of total weekly waste generated or 50 litres by weight or volume (whichever is the lesser) of meat/seafood product shall be collected daily or refrigerated awaiting collection. - All commercial premises shall -produce evidence of a collection contract with a licensed waste and recycling collection contractor, if requested by Council. - e) The development must be designed in such a way that an Australian Standard heavy rigid vehicle can provide waste collection services to the development.
+- d) All commercial premises shall -produce evidence of a collection contract with a licensed waste and recycling collection contractor, if requested by Council. - e) The development must be designed in such a way that an Australian Standard heavy rigid vehicle can provide waste collection services to the development.
 If on-site servicing is required, the site plan and layout shall consider how heavy rigid vehicles can access and move around the development, and make appropriate provisions for this to occur safely.
-Despite Clause 6.7 c) above, the design of the building shall provide for the collection system to be undertaken by Council at the time the development application is submitted to Council. - f) All waste and recycling generated from the business is to be kept within an appropriate storage receptacle on the premises.
+All waste and recycling generated from the business is to be kept within an appropriate storage receptacle on the premises.
 Waste is not to be stored or placed outside of a waste storage receptacle or in such a manner that it will become a litter, odour or health nuisance.